alessiomason/express-react-template/README.md

 	- The client is developed in TypeScript using the React library and the Bootstrap framework

 ## System architecture
-The server exposes a set of APIs to operate and serves the client as static files, which in turn uses the APIs exposed by the server.
+The server exposes a set of APIs to operate and serves the client as a set of static files, which in turn uses the APIs exposed by the server.

 ## Running the software
-The template is made to be deployed on a Heroku container, which runs the two scripts in the main `package.json`.
+The template is meant to be deployed in a Heroku container, which runs the two scripts in the main `package.json`.
 Such scripts can be modified to run the web app elsewhere.
 To manually run the software, it would be advisable to manually run the server and, if not previously built, the client too.

 ### Running the client